boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    at the same time the TN segment for 5G backhaul (N3 interface) might follow the 5QI-unaware model.

+   These models are further elaborated in the following two subsections.

 ##  5QI-unaware Model {#sec-5QI-unaware}